 Today I’m happy being a Religious.
 He has made me strong and I ask the Lord to show me the right path that one day I may serve in his vineyard.

 Gavin Rodrigues was born in Dubai, of Indian parents.
 He completed his philosophy at the Dominican Institute of Philosophy in Goa, and obtained his Bachelor’s of Science at St. Francis de Sales College in Nagpur.
-Brother Gavin is in his first year of theology at St. Charles seminary.

 List by Titles